Need for a New Airport Terminal

 Why must the operation of the airport and its revenues be assigned to Skyport?
 Why can it no longer fall under a Government department?

-The concessionaire, Skyport, will raise the funding necessary to redevelop the airport and will incur the majority of the costs associated with operating and maintaining it.
+The concessionaire, Skyport, raised the funding necessary to redevelop the airport and will incur the majority of the costs associated with operating and maintaining it.
 To ensure that it has the ability to pay off that debt and to operate and maintain the airport, as well as realize a reasonable return on its investment, the concessionaire must have access to the airport’s revenues, which prior to the commencement of the Airport Redevelopment Project, were insufficient and only enough for Bermuda’s airport to breakeven.
 As such, new industry-normal fees had to be introduced to help increase the airport’s annual revenue total.
 Skyport will use the revenue to carry out capital improvement projects (e.g. runway resurfacing, terminal expansion, renovations, etc.) during the 30-year concession term.
 Bermuda being a small airport with a large capital program, its entire revenue base, together with substantial investments by Aecon, would be required to support the costs of the project.
 Government retaining revenues would no longer be viable.
 This model exists today at many airports including Heathrow, Gatwick, Lisbon, Montego Bay and Kingston.

 Is it true that billions in airport revenues is going into Aecon’s pockets over the life of the agreement?